INDICATIONS AND USAGE

 WARNING: ADDICTION, ABUSE, AND MISUSE; LIFE-THREATENING RESPIRATORY DEPRESSION; ACCIDENTAL INGESTION; and NEONATAL WITHDRAWAL SYNDROME

 EXALGO exposes patients and other users to the risks of opioid addiction, abuse, and misuse, which can lead to overdose and death.
 Assess each patient’s risk prior to prescribing EXALGO, and monitor all patients regularly for the development of these behaviors or conditions

 Life-threatening Respiratory Depression

-Accidental ingestion of EXALGO, especially in children, can result in a fatal overdose of hydromorphone.
+Accidental ingestion of even one dose of EXALGO, especially in children, can result in a fatal overdose of hydromorphone.